P.A.U.S.E

 What is P.A.U.S.E?

-P.A.U.S.E is a social club for non-speaking, intellectually disabled, and/or high-support needs Autistic adults in the NYC area.
+P.A.U.S.E is a social club for non/minimally-speaking and/or intellectually disabled Autistic adults in the NYC area.

 The program, designed by Autistic adults, is a non-clinical, relaxed experience with the specific needs of Autistics in mind.
 Our goal is to connect adults across the city, encourage self-advocacy, Autistic pride, and create an enjoyable social environment.

 Our events are free and open to Autistic adults (18+) of the NYC tri-state area.
-Members are welcome to bring a family member, aide, or caretaker to accompany them at events, interpret, or assist with any specific needs.
+Members are welcome to bring a family member or support worker to accompany them at events, interpret, or assist with any specific needs.

 Our events are low stress!
-Members can participate in the main activity however they please and communicate in whatever form they are comfortable with.
+Members can participate in the main activity however they please and communicate in whatever form they are comfortable with (AAC, gestures, etc).
 We do not push members for spoken communication, nor require members to follow specific directions/rules other than contributing to a safe environment.

 If there are any questions, concerns, or specific accessibility needs/accommodations, please reach out: info@autisticadultsnyc.org

-• Our events are open to all Autistics.
+Our general are open to all Autistics.
 But keep in mind our general events are structured differently than PAUSE events.
-PAUSE events are more catered to high-support needs Autistics.
+PAUSE events are more catered to non-speaking and ID Autistics.
 Activities at our general events typically revolve around spoken communication, and some events may be in louder/less accessible environments.
 Additionally, we try to keep our general events a safe space for Autistic adults, as many prefer to be in an Autistic-only environment.
-Non-Autistic aides are still welcome at our general events, but advanced notice is required.
+Non-Autistic support workers/family are still welcome at our general events, but advanced notice is required.

 If you have any questions about one of our upcoming general events, please reach out! - info@autisticadultsnyc.org.